joaopege1/nutrition_assistant/backend/test/README.md

 # Test Suite Documentation

-This directory contains comprehensive unit and integration tests for the RCU App backend API.
+This directory contains comprehensive unit and integration tests for the Nutrition Assistant backend API.

 ## Test Structure